StormChild/bdd-nona-demo/README.md

 4. You can copy these files into your feature folders at the beginning of each sprint

 ## How to behave

+### The gherkin in the mix
-1. Behaviour driven development is a conversation between customers, stakeholders, project managers and development teams
+Behaviour driven development is a conversation between customers, stakeholders, project managers and development/design teams.
+Abstract concepts is by its nature open for interpretation.
+So to eliminate misunderstandings (as much as possible) the gherkin syntax was created.
+You can read more at [Cucumber Website](https://cucumber.io/docs/gherkin/).

-2. The language and stories should be understood by non-technical people
+1. The language and stories should be understood by non-technical people
-3. The stories should be concrete or non-fiction
+2. The stories should be concrete or non-fiction
-4. The stories should have a narative that is real world
+3. The stories should have a narative that is believable
-5. Think non technical
+4. Think non technical i.e. imagine its 1820

+### The cucumber in the salad
+Cucumber and Gherkin often gets confused with each other.
+There is a distinct diference; Gherkin is a natural language wheras Cucumber is a framework.
+There are many frameworks that uses the Cucumber principles and on many platforms and languages.

+### TDD vs BDD
+BDD is a form of TDD.
+The difference being that in traditional TDD paradigms functions are tested individually, this is called unit testing.
+Functions doesn't exist in a vacuum.
+There is something that calls the function and there is a result or action from the function.
+When we call functions we have a context or scenario in mind.
+With BDD it becomes closer to integration or functional testing.
+BDD bridges the gap between unit tests and stories to create context for unit tests by creating a narative that is based on real-world scenarios.

+### To mock or not to mock
+With unit testing the key elements and context are usually mocked.
+This practise sometimes leads to mocks being generic, incomplete or even anti-production.
+Meaning that the first time code runs in the real world after a release there is a high risk of critical bugs being released into the wild.
+When using BDD it is often practised to use actual systems and data to describe and run tests.
+Obviously not everything will be built already and not everything can be tested.
+But the balance should test what your customer wants within the confines of what is controllable with the project.

+### To err is human
+If you are familiar with TDD principles, you should not be afraid of errors, they are your bread and butter.
+But also don't be afraid to call functions that does not exist.
+For example in a team there will be cases that certain core functionalities have not been built.
+If it is a blocker, mock it, if not, call the functions as you would imagine them, and let it break until the functionality has been built.

+### Sprint -> TODO
+When using tools like Jira and Cucumber for Jira you can define your sprints almost like checkboxes to be fullfilled.
+Done right will make the question "What do I do next" dissapear.

 ## Simple Implementation
 Run the following commands to scaffold a project